Axis occupation of Greece: German occupation zone

 When the occupation zones were drawn up, Thessaloniki came under German control, while Thrace came under Bulgarian control.
-The Greek army evacuated Thessaloniki in early 1941, and the population was urged to stock up on supplies in preparation for the hard times ahead; before the arrival of Germans, local anti-Semites began posting warnings on Jewish businesses saying "Jews Not Welcome Here".
+The Greek army evacuated Thessaloniki in early 1941, and the population was urged to stock up on supplies in preparation for the hard times ahead; before the arrival of Germans, local antisemites began posting warnings on Jewish businesses saying "Jews Not Welcome Here".
 The German occupation of the city began on 8 April 1941.
 On 15 April the Jewish leadership within the city was arrested, and in June, the Rosenburg Commando began confiscating Jewish cultural property including manuscripts and art, and sending it back to Germany.
 Significant hardship occurred in the winter of 1941–1942, as refugees streamed in from the hinterlands of Greek Macedonia and Thrace, straining food supplies beyond their limit and causing starvation and typhus outbreaks, combined with summary executions of the Jewish population during the situation by the Germans; during some parts of the winter, 60 Jews died each day.
-The Germans made an effort to spread anti-Semitic sentiments among the local population, and revived local anti-Semitic publications that had been banned under the Metaxas regime.
+The Germans made an effort to spread antisemitic sentiments among the local population, and revived local antisemitic publications that had been banned under the Metaxas regime.

-For the first year of the German occupation, neither the Nuremberg Laws nor any specific anti-Semitic measures were applied, although there were some unorganized incidents by local anti-Semites.
+For the first year of the German occupation, neither the Nuremberg Laws nor any specific antisemitic measures were applied, although there were some unorganized incidents by local antisemites.
 However, since 1937 but especially during this year, the Germans undertook a systematic investigation of the Jewish community and its assets, which included having Hans Reegler, a half-Greek half-German agent who pretended to be a British Jew named William Lions, assemble a comprehensive network of informants that compiled all the necessary information on individuals and assets of value.

 In July 1942, forced labor was imposed on the Jewish population by Max Merten, the German chief civilian administrator of Thessaloniki.
 Merten ordered all Jews between the ages of 18 and 45 to report to Eleftherios Square at 8 in the morning.
 In a "ritual humiliation" in extreme heat, fully clothed, the 9,000 men were forced to take part in a "gymnastics drill" lasting six and a half hours, under the threat of being beaten, whipped, shot or set upon by dogs if they did not do as they were told.
 They were forced to gaze straight at the sun the whole time, and if their eyes moved, they would be whipped or otherwise punished.
 The "drill" also included running long distances, moving about on all fours, rolling in dust and performing somersaults.
 In the following days, several of the men died from brain hemorrhages or meningitis.